Make the most of your time on a cruise stop with these ten awesome things to do in Stavanger in one day

 On the other side of the Torget, you will find Stavanger’s Cathedral, which has a strong British connection.

 Built by English craftsmen in the early 12th century under the direction of Bishop Reinald of Winchester, it is dedicated to St. Swithun, who was also Bishop of Winchester for the last few years of his life.
 According to local tradition, Bishop Reinald brought an important relic to Stavanger, St. Swithun’s arm, which was removed to Denmark during the Reformation.

 For you architectural boffins out there, it is a Romanesque church (think pointy-hat towers) with a later Gothic choir (think pointed windows and flowery tracery).

 Its star turn is the richly decorated pulpit dating from the 17th century.
 Carved by the Scottish craftsman Andrew Smith, it spans biblical history with a generous sprinkling of cherubs and angels.

 6. Visit Skagen

-To blow the travel budget on a beer in a cool cafe
+To blow your travel budget on a beer in a cool cafe

-- Artwork is across the city but there is a cluster in and around Øvre Holmegate
+Stavanger’s street art can be found across the city but there is a cluster in and around Øvre Holmegate.

 8. Fondle a drill bit at the Norwegian Petroleum Museum (Norsk Oljemuseum)